PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 `````
 ## Pointers and Booleans

-A pointer can be implicitly converted to a `bool`.
+A pointer can be implicitly converted to a `bool`. i.e. if the context requires a Boolean, but a pointer is given, the compiler converts the pointer to `Bool`.

-A non-null pointer converts to true; pointers with the value `nullptr` convert to `false`.
+All non-null pointers are implicitly converted to true - pointers with the value `nullptr` convert to `false`.

 `````{code_example-start} Pointers and Booleans
 :label: examplev6